Use the Troubleshoot Workflows tool to inspect trigger settings and understand why a workflow ran or didn’t for a particular conversation or ticket.

 Icons indicating whether a workflow is customer-facing or background.

-Select a trigger event to see which workflows matched conditions and were executed in the conversation/ticket.
+Select a trigger event to see which workflows matched conditions and were started in the conversation/ticket.

-You can also inspect the configured workflow trigger settings, including:
+Here, you can inspect the configured workflow trigger settings, including:

 Audience rules: e.g., leads vs. users.